laserpants/groundfork-js/README.md

 > under construction

-A typical implementation entails three abstractions:
+A typical implementation entails three parts:

 * storage,
 * api, and a